Where the Conflict Really Lies. Are Science and Theism Best Friends?

 Plantinga argues that theism is not in conflict with evolutionary science, only with the notion of unguided evolution, which he regards as a metaphysical add-on, not a part of evolutionary theory proper.
 But what about the view, almost universally held among biologists, that the source of mutations in DNA is random?
 “Random” in this context does not mean based on pure chance, but rather without foresight or direction, meaning that mutations do not arise to serve the organism’s adaptive needs.
 According to Plantinga, random mutation is compatible with God orchestrating the whole process—it’s just God’s way of creating novelty.
 But there is no wedge to drive between “random” and “unguided”.
 If God is steering evolution in the right direction, making sure that suitable mutations arise, the mutations cannot be “random” in the technical sense, for then they would occur for the benefit of the organism (or whichever plan is on God’s mind).

-This becomes clear when Plantinga, strangely enough, endorses creationist Michael Behe’s argument from irreducible complexity, a pseudoscientific concept that has been completely rejected by the biological community.
+This becomes clear when Plantinga, strangely enough, endorses creationist Michael Behe’s pseudoscientific argument from irreducible complexity.
 Behe’s argument is that the evolution of irreducibly complex systems requires the simultaneous occurrence of different beneficial mutations, which is exceedingly unlikely.
-Therefore, some intelligent designer must have monitored the development of such systems, if not by miraculous creation, then at least by bringing about the requisite mutations for natural selection to work on.
-But in that case, obviously, the mutations arise to meet the organism’s adaptive needs and no longer qualify as “random”.
+Therefore, some intelligent designer must have monitored the development of such systems, if not by miraculous creation, then at least by bringing about the right mutations for natural selection to work on.
+But in that case, obviously, the mutations arise to meet the organism’s adaptive needs and no longer qualify as random.
 That’s the whole point of Behe’s argument.
-Besides, why doesn’t God skip the cruel selection part and create a whole population of well-adapted organisms without further ado?
+Anyhow, why doesn’t God skip the cruel selection part and create a whole population of well-adapted organisms without further ado?

 Philosopher Alvin Plantinga